Mercury Insurance Reviews

 Mercury Auto Insurance Review Highlights

-Rank — 7th among major car insurance companies, according to WalletHub’s research.
+Rank — 2nd quartile among major car insurance companies in terms of price, according to WalletHub's research.

 Top Discounts — Good student (requires a “B” average or better), good driver and e-sign.

 Basic Coverage Options — Bodily injury liability, property damage liability, medical payments, comprehensive, collision, and uninsured/underinsured motorist.

 Extra Coverage Options — Roadside assistance, mechanical protection, rental reimbursement, and RealDrive – Mercury’s pay-per-mile insurance option.

 Other Specialty Auto Insurance — Ride-hailing add-on extends your personal auto policy to protect you and your vehicle while driving for a ridesharing company.

 To help drivers better understand how much Mercury car insurance costs, WalletHub’s editors obtained sample Mercury car insurance quotes for a total of six driver profiles, which are fairly representative of drivers across the U.S. You can learn more about these sample quotes in the Methodology section of our full Mercury Insurance Review.

 |21-Year-Old||$96 / month|